 Adults can be funny.
 Preschoolers are hilarious!
 Who else can you interact with (This happened the week the housekeeping center was transformed into a veterinarian’s office.) and hear, “Don’t get up.
 You’re still dead, teacher.
 Stay down, dog.
 Lay down.”
 There is nothing quite like imaginary play!

 After moving to Arizona, I found the most amazing group of people with whom I share a love of writing.
 Since working with this group, I’ve published short stories, poetry, and have completed a nonfiction book for adults, Parenting: A Work in Progress as well as the first three fictional chapter books for children, The Adventures of Charlie Chameleon: New Beginnings, published December, 2015 , TheAdventures of Charlie Chameleon: School Days, published August, 2016, and The Adventures of Charlie Chameleon: Summertime, published August, 2017.

-The next two books subtitled, Holiday Celebrations (4), and Community Helpers (5) are written and awaiting illustration.
-Book 6, as yet unnamed, is lurking about in my brain.
+The next two books subtitled, Holiday Celebrations (4), and Community Helpers (5) are written and waiting for me to finish my YA Historical Fiction novel, The Hobo Code.